-Disclaimer:This deliverable has been prepared by the responsible Work Package of the Project in accordance with the Consortium Agreement and the Grant Agreement.
+Disclaimer: This deliverable has been prepared by the responsible Work Package of the Project in accordance with the Consortium Agreement and the Grant Agreement.
 It solely reflects the opinion of the parties to such agreements on a collective basis in the context of the Project and to the extent foreseen in such agreements.

-Copyright notices: This deliverable was co-ordinated by Alan Ó Cais1 (JSC, Germany) on behalf of the E-CAM consortium with contributions from Liang Liang (IDRIS/CNRS), Jony Castagna(STFC) .
+Copyright notices: This deliverable was co-ordinated by Alan Ó Cais (JSC) on behalf of the E-CAM consortium with contributions from Jony Castagna (STFC), Godehard Sutmann (JSC).
 This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit: http://creativecommons.org/licenses/by/4.0
+To view a copy of this license, visit: http://creativecommons.org/licenses/by/4.0 a.ocais@fz-juelich.de

-&lt;sup>1a.ocais@fz-juelich.de